 EU/THAILAND: EU postpones easing restrictions on Thai shrimp imports

+The European Commission has put off easing restrictions on Thai shrimp imports after a banned chemical was discovered in a batch in Italy.
 On 23 January European Union chief veterinary officers decided to stop testing all imports and revert to the standard testing of 10% of frozen shrimp imports from Thailand.
 The decision has yet to be adopted by the commission.

 - US food next wave on display at Winter Fancy Food